-Various expert bodies and national authorities are unanimous in their approval of the limit values.
-They conclude: Provided the valid exposure limits are complied with, mobile communications presents no risk to people's health – including that of the infirm, pregnant women and children.
+Many specialists and national authorities are unanimous in their approval of the limit values.
+Their conclusion: Provided the valid exposure limits are complied with, mobile communications presents no risk to people's health – including that of the infirm, pregnant women, and children.

-ICNIRP stands for International Commission on Non-Ionizing Radiation Protection.
-ICNIRP is an independent panel of experts and is recognized by the World Health Organization (WHO).
+ICNIRP stands for the International Commission on Non-Ionizing Radiation Protection.
+ICNIRP is an independent panel of experts and is recognized by the World Health Organization WHO.
 ICNIRP's exposure limit recommendations for mobile communications were issued in 1998.
-In 2009 and 2011, after evaluating the latest research findings, ICNIRP again confirmed that it is safe to use mobile communications provided that the exposure limits are complied with.
+In 2009 and 2011 they were confirmed again, after evaluation of current research results.

 Germany's Commission on Radiological Protection (SSK)

 Germany's Commission on Radiological Protection (SSK) advises the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) on all matters relating to protection against ionizing and non-ionizing radiation.
 In September 2011, SSK again endorsed the limit values for Germany.
 On the basis of all the available research findings relating to mobile communications and health, SSK concludes: "In agreement with other international bodies (ICNIRP 2009, WHO 2011), we do not see any reason to challenge the protection concepts on which the present exposure limits are based."

 Bundesamt für Strahlenschutz (BfS) (Federal Office for Radiation Protection, BfS)